MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DeviceInfo_OsVersion** – The version of the operating system

-- **DeviceInfo_SDKUid** – Uniquely identifies the device from the telemetry SDK’s perspective
+- **DeviceInfo_SDKUid** – Uniquely identifies the device from the telemetry SDK's perspective

 - **NetworkCost** - Indicates network cost/type (metered, metered above cap, etc.)